A definition of each deduction is listed below. If you need further assistance in properly

 Small Timber Harvester

-Timber harvesters who extract or extract for others less than two million board feet of timber for sale or for commercial or industrial use may deduct up to one hundred thousand dollars per tax year from their gross receipts or value of products proceeding or accruing from timber harvested.
+Small Harvesters may deduct up to one hundred thousand dollars per tax year from their gross receipts or value of products proceeding or accruing from timber harvested.
 Amounts above the one hundred thousand dollars remain subject to B&O tax.
-This deduction is allowed under the Extracting B&O tax classification, under the "Other" deduction.
-Write Small Timber Harvester.
-WAC 458-20-13501
+This deduction is allowed under the Extracting Timber B&O and Wholesaling of Timber or Wood Products B&O tax classifications, under the Small Harvester.
+RCW 84.33.035, and WAC 458-20-13501.

 Tax Deferral Investment Certificate Number

 Sales to persons approved for sales tax deferral by the Department of Revenue.
 Sellers must keep a copy of the purchaser's deferral certificate.
-RCW 82.60; 82.61; 82.63
+RCW 82.60; RCW 82.61; RCW 82.63

 Tax in Gross